 46.9 million children on the run

-In 2023, the number of people reached a new high with 117.3 million.
-The high proportion of children and adolescents who make up 40 percent of those seeking protection is particularly alarming - that's about 46.9 million young people.
-The majority of them escape within their own country or in neighboring countries.
-68.3 million are internally displaced persons who are looking for protection within their home countries.
-Only a small part escapes to Europe.
-Most people who had to flee from their home country came from Syria (over 6.5 million), Afghanistan (6.4 million) and Ukraine (6 million) in 2023.
-These three countries alone are responsible for 52 percent of global refugee numbers.
+In 2023, the number of displaced people reached a new record high of 117.3 million.
+Particularly alarming is the high proportion of children and young people, who make up 40 percent of those seeking protection – that's approximately 46.9 million young people.
+The majority of them are internally displaced persons (IDPs) or flee to neighboring countries.
+68.3 million are internally displaced persons seeking protection within their own countries.
+Only a small proportion flee to Europe.
+In 2023, most of those forced to flee their home countries came from Syria (over 6.5 million), Afghanistan (6.4 million), and Ukraine (6 million).
+These three countries alone account for 52 percent of the global refugee population.

 Refugee children in Germany

-In Germany, the number of new asylum applications has increased significantly in 2023.
-A total of 352,000 asylum applications were made, the highest number since 2016.
-About half of the protection seekers in Germany were children and adolescents, around 176,000 young people.
-Syria (104,561 applications), Afghanistan (53,282 applications) and Turkey (62,624 applications) were the main countries of origin.
-Most young people have arrived with their family, but some have also set off.
-In 2023, 2,232 unaccompanied minor refugees made an asylum application in Germany.
+In Germany, the number of new asylum applications rose significantly in 2023.
+A total of 352,000 asylum applications were submitted, the highest number since 2016.
+Approximately half of those seeking protection in Germany were children and young people, roughly 176,000 young people.
+Syria (104,561 applications), Afghanistan (53,282 applications), and Turkey (62,624 applications) were the main countries of origin.
+Most of the young people arrived with their families, but some also traveled alone.
+In 2023, 2,232 unaccompanied minor refugees applied for asylum in Germany.

-According to the Geneva Convention, a refugee is a person who is "from the reasonable fear of persecution because of their breed, religion, nationality, belonging to a certain social group or because of their political conviction outside the country whose nationality they have, and cannot take advantage of the protection of this country".
-This definition only applies if the person has exceeded a state border.
-People who are on the run within their own country are referred to as internal or "internally displaced persons" (IDP).
+According to the Geneva Refugee Convention, a refugee is a person who "owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his or her nationality and is unable to avail himself or her of the protection of that country."
+This definition therefore only applies if the person has crossed a national border.
+People who are displaced within their own country are referred to as internally displaced persons (IDPs).

-Information material on the subject of refugee children
+Download or orderFurther information on the topic of refugee children

-Free information materials for ordering and download can be found in our material shop.
+Free information materials for ordering and downloading can be found in our material shop.

 Annika Schlingheider